Mrsebastino/First-Milestone/README.md

 <h1> Private Chef Escoffier</h1>

 <h3> First Milestone.
 User Centic Frontend Development.
 Code Institute.</h3>
- This is a website that promote an imaginary chef organising private event.<br>
+ This is a website that promote an imaginary chef organising private event.
-The website include a description of the chef study and work experience,<br>
-example of dishes with photos, imaginary quotes and a contact form.
+The website include a description of the chef study and work experience, example of dishes with photos, imaginary quotes and a contact form.

 <h3> Demo </h3>